JoanVasquez/react-freelancer-finance-manager/README.md

 **A modern frontend solution for freelancer financial management**

-Built with ❤️ using Next.js and Tailwind CSS
+Built with ❤️ using Next.js and SCSS